 Digital branding is more focused on defining and emphasizing the value that a company or organization provides, whereas digital marketing is more directed towards pushing a product or service based on how good it is.
 Without digital marketing, branding would be a struggle and without digital branding, digital marketing would not be sustainable.

-Digital marketing is a way to get your customers’ attention, whereas digital branding helps you keep their attention and enabling them to closely relate your offering.
+Digital marketing is a way to get your customers’ attention, whereas digital branding helps you keep their attention and enables them to closely relate your offering.

 Benefits of Digital Branding